GluuFederation/docs-gluu-server-prod/docs/source/release-notes/index.md

 - [#1053](https://github.com/GluuFederation/oxAuth/issues/1053) Do not return client_secret on client read

-- [#1038](https://github.com/GluuFederation/oxAuth/issues/1038) Userinfo response is not as expected as describe in spec
+- [#1038](https://github.com/GluuFederation/oxAuth/issues/1038) Userinfo response is not as expected as describe in specification

 - [#1036](https://github.com/GluuFederation/oxAuth/issues/1036) Introduce `oxauth-persistence-model` maven module to be re-used by oxTrust API